emintz/ArduinoLib/RTOSAid/README.md

   }
 };
 ```
-Note that the `BlinkAction` constructor accepts the target GPIO number and
+The `BlinkAction` constructor accepts the target GPIO number and
 delay, and sets the specified GPIO to `OUTPUT`.
 Its `run()` implementation
 provides our desired independently running blink logic.